 - the worker meets the necessary requirements for the SIRA training program.

 Retrospective applications for the SIRA training program will only be considered under exceptional circumstances.
+A retrospective application is where enrolment and costs for training have been incurred prior to obtaining approval from the insurer or SIRA.

 Assessing an application